Littlefishbigfish/General_pop_gen_functions/README.md

 General_pop_gen_functions
 =========================

-Here are the resources for you in the Git reprository:
+Here are some resources for you in this Git reprository:

 1) A collection of functions useful for population genetics analyses
       - Note: Some I have created myself and others I have modified from the library(SOLOMON)